Stuycs-K/final-project-3-jianz-wangi/WORKLOG.md

 ## Ivina Wang

 ### 5/18/23

-worked on the presentation- the introduction and formatting
+worked on the presentation- the introduction and some formatting

-### date y
+### 5/19/23

-info
+continued working on presentation- history section